-- Mash bananas in a medium mixing bowl with a fork or potato masher.
-Add eggs and beat to combine.
+- In a medium mixing bowl, mash bananas extremely well.
+Add eggs and stir to combine.
 Add the rest of the non-dry ingredients: peanut butter, honey, and milk.
 Stir well.

 - In a separate bowl, add dry ingredients (other than chocolate chips): cocoa powder, baking soda, baking powder, and salt.
 Add the dry ingredients to the wet ingredients and stir lightly until just combined, being careful not to over-mix.

-- Bake for 14-15 minutes until the muffin tops are almost fully set if you jiggle the pan.
-(If you insert a toothpick, they'll still be gooey but they'll set as they cool).
+- Bake for 14-16 minutes until the muffin tops are almost fully set if you jiggle the pan.
+(If you insert a toothpick, they'll still be gooey, but they'll set as they cool).
 Since these muffins are already dark, it can be a bit hard to tell when they're done baking.
 Err on the side of under-baking here rather than risk dry muffins.

 - Let cool for 15 minutes and then remove from muffin tin, using a knife around the edges to loosen the muffins if needed.
 Store leftover muffins on the counter in an airtight container for up to two days.
 Freeze remaining muffins for 2-3 months.

 Lightly adapted from this recipe